valkyrjs/valkyr-deprecated-/packages/ledger/docs/02-event.md

   eventId: string;

   /**
-   * Identifier representing the entity in which many individual events/transactions
+   * Identifier representing the stream in which many individual events/transactions
    * belongs to and is used to generate a specific aggregate state representation of
    * that particular identity.
    */
-  entityId: string;
+  streamId: string;

   /**
    * Event identifier describing the intent of the event in a past tense format.